 6. Purchase and use theft-proof luggage and bags – Thieves can steal your valuables with a quick slash of a knife cutting a bag strap, using a tool to force open zippers, or simply by bumping into you and scanning your pockets or bag with an electronic device that steals your credit card and identity data.
 Theft-proof gear makes it very difficult for thieves by using RFID blocking, secure zippers, special mesh that prevents bag slashing and more.
 We have tested and recommend Pacsafe camera bags, carry-on bags and luggage.
 If you continue to use other bags, at least lock them with TSA-approved locks or zip ties; ensure you have ID on your bags, but be certain your name and address are not visible by passers-by.

 Daypacks are certainly comfortable and convenient to wear when traveling, but beware carrying anything valuable.
 You can’t see what’s going on behind you, and pickpockets know this.
 Which is why we typically opt for anti-theft packs like the Pacsafe Venturesafe X30...

-The Pacsafe Camsafe Z16 anti-theft camera laptop backpack ($250), was new to the line in late 2014 as a part of the Z series of small to huge tech gear packs and bags.
-We jumped at the chance to really put this bag through the international...
+The Pacsafe Camsafe Z16 anti-theft camera laptop backpack is a part of the Z series of small to huge tech gear packs and bags.
+We jumped at the chance to really put this bag through the international travel wringer.